 There is a separate entrance to the towers, so if your Sagrada Familia inside visit includes a trip up the spires, make sure you work out where to go so you are on time.
 A lift (elevator) takes you to the top in a thrice, but beware – you need to be prepared to walk down a narrow spiral staircase to get back down again.

 If you have problems with mobility or with confined spaces you may not find the towers a suitable activity for your visit.
+Similarly, if you are visiting with young children it may not be among the best things to do in Barcelona with kids.

 Apart from the wonderful view from the top, what I really enjoyed when visiting the tower was the opportunity to see the details of Gaudi’s design up close: